Resources | Subject Notes | Physics

 Light-Year | $9.5 \times 10^{15}$ m |

-Understanding the light-year is fundamental to comprehending the scale of the universe.
-It allows us to express distances to stars in a more manageable way than using kilometers or miles.
+Understanding the concept of the light-year is fundamental to understanding the scale of the universe and the distances involved in astronomy.
+It allows us to appreciate the immense distances between stars and galaxies.